 The key word here is choose.
 We all have that choice to make.
 Choosing a job you love is about following your passions and believing that you have the guts and determination to make it.

-I worked a winter season, last year, as a waiter in a hotel and in doing so, it opened my eyes to the potential of combining work with passion.
+I worked a winter season as a waiter in a hotel and in doing so, it opened my eyes to the potential of combining work with passion.
 I met people who had started their own companies out there and were living the happiest life ever.
 They combined a good, solid business venture with getting to ride the mountain each week.
 One guy loved to brew his own beer back here in England.
 He also loved skiing.
 So now he brews beer out in the mountains and sells it on to all the local bars and, as a result, the bars have the pleasure of a local beer on tap and Johnny gets to shred all season long.

 Find me a happier man and I’ll eat my left testicle